eulis01/eulis01.github.io/_posts/2020-11-05-what_i_learned_making_simple_blog_v1_0.markdown

 -** Rest ⇒** Representational state transfer (REST) is a software architectural style that defines a set of constraints to be used for creating Web services.
 - Params ⇒ Takes user Input from hash [:] and create a new objects from the app controllers files using an HTTP request.

-There Are Many More Methods we Learned and Lot more User Logic i can go over but that would be too much If you would like to check out my project click [🌞](https://github.com/eulis01/simple_blog_1) the sun to check out my GitHub Repository for this project, if you Received some value from this or this helped you in any way shape or form don't hesitate to shoot me a tweet.
-Twitter should be Linked on the Footer of the page as well to  My Github profile If you would like to follow me or contact me thanks for reading this far. 🙌 You're Awesome Much love From EB.
+There Are Many More Methods we Learned and Lot more User Logic I can go over but that would be too much If you would like to check out my project click [🌞](https://github.com/eulis01/simple_blog_1) the sun to check out my GitHub Repository for this project, if you Received some value from this or this helped you in any way shape or form don't hesitate to shoot me a tweet.
+Twitter should be Linked on the Footer of the page as well to  My Github profile If you would like to follow me or contact me thanks for reading this far. 🙌 You're Awesome Much love From EB .